What tastes like a nut, looks like a tiger but is neither of those things? You guessed it: antioxidant-rich

 One popular use of tiger nuts is the creation of a sweet, milk-like beverage known as “horchata de chufa,” which is especially popular in Spain.

 It’s not just a tasty snack or drink ingredient, though.
-Tiger nuts are also high-antioxidant foods and may help prevent heart disease, making it a handy addition to your pantry.
+Tiger nuts are also high-antioxidant foods and may help prevent heart disease, making them a handy addition to your pantry.

 What Are Tiger Nuts?